 The other way to get in is through a sponsor, much like the opportunity I was given to run New York City when Asics was a primary sponsor.

-When is the race?
+When is the Boston Marathon?

-The race is always held on Patriot’s Day in April and is there for known as Marathon Monday.
+The race is always held on Patriots’ Day in April and is there for known as Marathon Monday.

 What’s with the Boston Marathon unicorn?

 The athletic club was founded in 1887 (the first Boston Marathon took place in 1897), and the unicorn was associated with all the organization’s sports.
-The theory is it was part of the family crest of one of those founding members.
+The theory is it was part of the family crest of one of those founding members..

 One final fact that I think is extremely important: Boston is an amazing, incredible and wonderful achievement.
 It’s a special moment because of all the work that goes in to making it happen.

 Maybe you’re an ultra runner, maybe you crush the 5K, maybe like me you’ve found that you love running and pushing super hard often leaves you sick or injured.
 Boston is incredible, but it’s not the definition of a runner, so don’t let it leave you discouraged!

 I wanted to talk with runners that had to put in miles and miles, sometimes years of effort to reach their big goal.
 Because if you’re reading this, I bet that’s exactly where you are too and it’s important to know the goal is still within reach.

-Practice Even Splits
+Tip 1: Practice Even Splits

 In order to qualify for the Boston Marathon, I decided to run even split’s during the Boston marathon qualifying race.
 This helped me to maintain my energy level during the race so that I still had some left to give in the final miles.